al-ce/hbac.nvim/README.md

     vim.api.nvim_buf_delete(bufnr, {})
   end,
-  close_buffers_with_windows = false, -- hbac will close buffers with associated windows if this option is `true` telescope = {
+  close_buffers_with_windows = false, -- hbac will close buffers with associated windows if this option is `true` notify = true, -- whether to display notifications after an Hbac command telescope = {
     mappings = {
       n = {